DimitrisPr/Mass-Email-Creator-Plesk/README.md

 [![built with Python3](https://img.shields.io/badge/built%20with-Python3-red.svg)](https://www.python.org/)

 ### Automation Script for mass creating emails for your domain using Plesk web hosting app.
+It currently creates emails with random strings as a local-part: ksjnfsdlkfnds@example.com Feel free to modify it as you wish and/or ask for help.
-Implemented in Python using the Selenium module.
+Implemented with Python using the Selenium module.

 Table of Contents
 =================